 Soucouyants suck people’s blood from their arms, legs and soft parts while they sleep leaving blue-black marks on the body in the morning.
 Tales tell of horrendously bruised bodies staring a thousand-yard stare from now dead sunken eyes.
 If the soucouyant draws too much blood, it is believed that the victim will either die and become a soucouyant or perish entirely, leaving her killer to assume her skin.
 The soucouyant practices witchcraft, voodoo, and black magic.
-Soucouyants trade their victims’ blood for evil powers with Bazil, the demon who resides in the silk cotton tree.
+Soucouyants trade their victims’ blood for evil powers with Bazil, the demon who resides in the silk-cotton tree.

-To expose a soucouyant, one should heap rice around the house or at the village cross roads as the creature will be obligated to gather every grain, individually (a herculean task to do before dawn) so that she can be caught in the act.
+To expose a soucouyant, one should heap rice around the house or at the village crossroads as the creature will be obligated to gather every grain, individually (a herculean task to do before dawn) so that she can be caught in the act.
 To destroy her, coarse salt or hot pepper must be placed in the receptacle containing her skin so she perishes, unable to put the skin back on.
 In this exposed state, she can be assailed by the locals, some accounts describing them covering her in boiling pitch.
 Belief in soucouyants is still preserved to an extent in some Caribbean islands, including Dominica, St. Lucia, Haiti, Suriname and Trinidad.
-The skin of the soucouyant is considered valuable, and is used when practicing black magic.
+The skin of the soucouyant is considered valuable and is used when practising black magic.

 The origin of the tale would seem to a combination of African legends and beliefs and those relating to existing French vampire myths; the latter would account for the dedication to counting grains of rice, very similar to the folkloric habit of European vampires being kept at bay by scattering seeds or sand at their graves.
 Although technically a soucouyant could be either male or female, the latter is far more common, French West Indian logic explaining that only female breasts could disguise the flaming vampire wings.
 In more realistic terms, females tended to live longer, having avoided war and many of the industrial-type accidents which befell many menfolk, thus allowing for certain local old ladies to be viewed with some suspicion.
 The term “Loogaroo” also used to describe the soucouyant, possibly comes from the French mythological creature called the Loup-garou, a type of werewolf, and is common in the Culture of Mauritius.
-In Suriname this creature is called “Asema”.
+In Suriname, this creature is called “Asema”.